Take The Long Way

 Related Songs

-- “The Fixer” (Backspacer): Cameron co-write, similar energy
+- “The Fixer” (Backspacer): Cameron co-write with similar energy

 - “Got Some” (Backspacer): Driving rock with Cameron’s rhythmic stamp